danielpinoy/myFlixClient/README.md

 Implementing user profile management features, such as user deletion and favorite movie lists.
 Throughout the project, I made several decisions regarding the choice of Angular libraries, architectural patterns, and UI/UX design.
 For example, I chose to use Angular Material for UI components to ensure a consistent and modern look and feel across the application.
 This decision helped streamline development and improve usability for end users.

-## Angular App

-A simple Angular application for demonstration purposes.

 ## Installation

 1. Install Node.js and npm if you haven't already.